jacob-w-udell/unmaking-an-asset-class/content/_index.md

 # Unmaking An Asset Class

-### Resources and writng on real estate finance and landlord operations, with a focus on NYC.
+### Resources and writing on real estate finance and landlord operations, with a focus on NYC.

-About twenty years ago Jobs and Wozniak, the founders of Apple, came up with the very strange idea of selling information processing machines for use in the home.
-But around the same time, Bill Gates and Paul Allen came up with an idea even stranger and more fantastical: **selling computer operating systems**.
+Real estate as an asset class was made (italicize this) -- homogenization of risk, rising property values etc etc ... any alternative vision requires that we **unmake it**.

-This was much weirder than the idea of Jobs and Wozniak.
+Writings, resources, readings devoted to making that happen.

 ~~~ruby
 def word_up(value)